-I couldn’t help but dub this one Husband Approved Zucchini Parmesan after this recipe totally won my other half over!
-Serve it up as a tasty appetizer or a delicious dinner complete with zucchini noodles!
+We’re obsessed with this vegetarian Zucchini Parmesan!
+Serve it up as a tasty appetizer or a delicious dinner complete with zucchini noodles or your favorite pasta!

 My husband has been begging for chicken parmesan for what seems like weeks now.

 Literally BEGGING.
 Puppy dog eyes, pouty lip, and all.
 I typically toss a bowl of Chicken Parm Soup his way when the whining starts, but this time around I thought it would be more fun to tease him.

 J: Babe, I’m gonna make you zucchini parmesan.

 J: Shhhh… It’ll be delicious.
 You’ll love it.

 Not only did he love it, but he continued to gush and sing it’s praises all through dinner.

 P: Next time you make this we should totally try it as an appetizer.
 With dipping sauce?
 Marinara?